arham-w17/Lab2/recipe.md

 5. Mix in a handful of chocolate chunks for extra indulgence.
 6. Line the bottom of the baking pan with parchment paper for easy cake removal.

+## Additional Directions by Arham:
+7. Add lots of sprinkles on top of the cake.